OpenAI strikes deal to bring Reddit content to ChatGPT | Technology

 OpenAI strikes deal to bring Reddit content to ChatGPT

-The deal underscores Reddit's attempt to diversify its revenue stream by making its user-generated content available for training of artificial intelligence models.
-OpenAI will also become a Reddit advertising partner as part of the deal.
+The deal underscores Reddit's attempt to diversify beyond its advertising business, and follows its recent partnership with Alphabet to make its content available for training Google's AI models.
+ChatGPT and other OpenAI products will use Reddit's application programming interface, the means by which Reddit distributes its content, following the new partnership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)